rohanKanojia/eclipse-jkube-demo-project/readme.md

   </a>
 </p>

+> Note: This is a maven project demo-ing Eclipse JKube Kubernetes Maven Plugin.
+Gradle Users are advised to visit this repository: https://github.com/rohankanojia-forks/eclipse-jkube-demo-project-gradle

 This is a simple random number generation application which just generates a random string on `/random` endpoint.
 It just demonstrates usage of Eclipse JKube: https://github.com/eclipse/jkube